Wickham Market Hoard: Excavation

-The British Museum and Suffolk County Council funded excavation of the site between 14–15 October 2008, and found that the hoard had been buried in a ditched enclosure, possibly a "rectilinear religious enclosure".
+The British Museum and Suffolk County Council funded excavation of the site between 14 and 15 October 2008, and found that the hoard had been buried in a ditched enclosure, possibly a "rectilinear religious enclosure".
 During this excavation, 42 further coins were discovered, making a total of 824 at that time.
 Analysis of the surrounding area, including intersecting ditches, dated the burial of the hoard at around 15 AD, which was concurrent with the minting of the latest coin found.

 Composition

 The coins were declared treasure after a coroner's inquest in June 2009, by which time a total of 840 staters had been reported.
 All but two of the coins had been minted in East Anglia by the Iceni tribe; two were from Lincolnshire.
-The vast majority of the coins were of the Freckenham type, the same as Dark's initial find; there were a small number of Snettisham type—named after the hoard in which they were first discovered between 1987 and 1989; these were also the earliest struck coins in the hoard, dating between 40–30 BC.
+The vast majority of the coins were of the Freckenham type, the same as Dark's initial find; there were a small number of Snettisham type—named after the hoard in which they were first discovered between 1987 and 1989; these were also the earliest struck coins in the hoard, dating between 40 and 30 BC.

 The modern-day equivalent of the hoard's value was estimated at somewhere between £500,000 and £1,000,000.
 This figure was arrived at by using the cost of military service as a comparison: Dr John Sills stated, "[A] gold stater perhaps bought around a month’s service in the 3rd century BC and five gold staters an infantryman for the duration of a campaign in the 2nd century BC, with ten gold staters buying a cavalryman."
 It was also based on the observations of a previous find in Alton, Hampshire in 1996, when Dr Roger Bland and John Orna-Ornstein of the British Museum suggested a gold stater would be worth around £1,000 when minted.

 The Freckenham staters were composed of an alloy mix of 40% copper, 20% silver and 40% gold, sometimes called "rose gold", but this was taken into account in the valuation.
 The collectors' guide, Spink's Coins of England (2009), valued each coin to a buyer at £250–£700, depending on condition.
 Each coin weighed just over 5 g.